 In earlier comments to MSNBC, Fauci said these hurdles largely discredited President Trump’s belief that the U.S. is “rounding the corner” on coronavirus.
 Fauci called the comments “disturbing” and advised Americans to expect normal activities—like going to the movies and seeing live music—to return somewhere in middle or end of 2021.
 If a vaccine is not produced in this timeline, it could take even longer for life to return to normal.

 Meanwhile, Fauci continues to face death threats for his work, while Trump in October called him a “disaster.”
+On Nov.
+2, Trump suggested that he might fire Fauci after the election, but that didn’t happen.
+Now, Fauci will go to work under a Joe Biden administration.

 According to the CDC, once a vaccine becomes available, the institute aims to avoid any out of pocket expenses for the American public.
 “The CDC’s goal is to have enough COVID-19 vaccine for all in the United States who wish to be vaccinated,” CDC Director Dr. Robert Redfield said.
+Either way, Fauci said people will have to continue wearing masks even after they get vaccinated.

 Read more on the coronavirus vaccine: